profharris/GOOUUU-Tech-ESP32-S3-CAM-Expansion-Board/README.md

 ### Display Orientation:

-The LCD display can be rotated in all ´4 directions.
-Use `setRotation(n)` to rotate the image to match your desired physical rotation where ‘n’ ranges from 0 to 3.
+The LCD display can be rotated in all 4-directions.
+Use `setRotation(n)` to rotate<br/>
+the image to match your desired physical rotation where ‘n’ ranges from 0 to 3.

-You will also need to set the Rotation of the ‘Touch Screen’.&nbsp; The numbers **DO NOT MATCH**,&nbsp; so use one of the following combinations.
+You will also need to set the _rotation_ of the ‘Touch Screen’.&nbsp; The numbers<br/>
+**DO NOT MATCH**,&nbsp; so use one of the following combinations.
 ```
 ILI9341 Display  XPT2046 Touchscreen
         0               2